 KINO-DOC documentary film core was established in December 2012, with the aim of running two documentary film courses (beginner, and advanced in the second year) with innovative programs that provide technical skills for both professionals and students from different areas of expertise.
 The courses teach the techniques of cinema from a theoretical point of view, mainly through the watching and discussing of those films which are most relevant within the history of documentary filmmaking.
 In practical terms the courses enable trainees to film with up-to-date high resolution and low-cost cameras, digitally edit their work, and learn other post-production procedures on their computers.

-KINO-DOC courses were designed to be rigorous, inexpensive and based on an artistic approach to video that takes into account the constant innovative possibilities in the audiovisual world, allowing each student to go through the entire cinematic process, finishing the course with a self-made film (a short movie in the 1st year and a feature film in the 2nd year).
+KINO-DOC courses are designed to be rigorous, inexpensive and to incorporate an artistic approach to video that takes into account the constant innovative possibilities in the audiovisual world, allowing each participant to go through the entire cinematic process, finishing the course with a self-made film (a short movie in the 1st year and a feature film in the 2nd year).

-The accessibility and flexibility of our methods show the main purpose of this project: the democratization of the art of filmmaking.
+The accessibility and flexibility of our methods show the main purpose of this project: to enhance the democratization of the art of filmmaking.

-Our classes have been attended by dozens of people, with or without previous knowledge in video and cinema, who have developed different sorts of films (documentaries of a social nature, biographical or scientific documentaries, docufictions, etc.), many of them with exhibitions in film cycles and festivals, cultural centers, art galleries, both in national and international spheres.
+Our training sessions have been attended by dozens of people with or without previous knowledge in video and cinema, who have developed different sorts of films (documentaries of a social nature, biographical or scientific documentaries, docufictions, etc.), some of them with screenings in prestigious festivals such as Visions du Réel, MoMA/Doc Fortnight or Doclisboa.